 - The course Canvas page is the main platform for delivering information about the course. - All relevant course materials and assignments will be posted on Canvas, so a student should check it regularly. - Lecture notes will be posted on the Canvas class website to provide a summary of the course material.
 Please print and have them along with your textbook and computer in the class.
-You will make additional notes during the lectures. - Long questions which require derivations will be discussed only during the office hours and will not be answered by email. - Questions regarding grades can be discussed only during office hours. - E-mail correspondence is intended only for quick questions.
+You will make additional notes during the lectures. - The use of artificial intelligence (AI) tools will be helpful in preparing for classes. - Long questions which require derivations will be discussed only during the office hours and will not be answered by email. - Questions regarding grades can be discussed only during office hours. - E-mail correspondence is intended only for quick questions.
 Questions which require a detailed discussion should be discussed in person during the office hours. - For quick response to your emails, please add "ChE230" in the subject of your emails.

 Required Software: MS Office, MATLAB, Adobe Reader.
 All software can be downloaded from NJIT IST webpage.
-Students will have access to/accounts in Webex and Canvas via NJIT directly.
+Students will have access to/accounts in Canvas via NJIT directly.
 If you do not have access for any reason, please contact NJIT Help Desk as soon as possible.
-MATLAB will be used for solving home, class, and exam problems.
-You can download MATLAB from https://ist.njit.edu/matlab;